Jazzalchemist/blogdown_source/content/post/2017-11-05-analysis-in-excel-part-one.md

 ## Look-up functions

-Look-up functions are used when you want to find a value that relates to another (e.g. using a product ID to find which product it relates to).
+Look-up functions are used when you want to find a value that relates to another.

 ### VLOOKUP